pantheon-systems/documentation/source/_docs/drupal-cron.md

 ![Stop cron from running](/source/docs/assets/images/run-cron-config.png)

-This configuration disables cron execution in Drupal, but it does not affect Pantheon's cron execution at the platform level.
+This configuration disables the ability to configure cron execution in Drupal.

 ## Troubleshooting Cron